How It Works

 recommends it, do not apply permethrin scabies medicine (Elimite) more than

 once.
+You only need to use the medicine again if you can see live mites on your skin 14 days after you have been treated.
 Overuse of scabies medicines can irritate the skin and may increase the

 risk of side effects.